The Eagle and the Raven

 The Dillon Covers

-The Chicago Review Press released Eagle in the fall of 2007.
-We are pleased that they’ve re-issued this novel with a cover based on the original.
-Click here to learn more.
+The Chicago Review Press released Eagle in the fall of 2007 with a cover based on the original.
+Click here to learn more, and here to browse and buy artwork and merchandise.